Feyerabend/vm/debug/README.md

 remains a *craft*, and debugging is a critical aspect of that craft.
 Early debugging tools were fundamental yet highly effective.
-Techniques such as logging, single-stepping through code, and setting breakpoints to halt execution for detailed inspection were very useful.
+Techniques such as logging[^log], single-stepping through code, and setting breakpoints to halt execution for detailed inspection were very useful.
 These methods allowed developers to meticulously trace and resolve issues.